Jamie Hacking

-Jamie Alexander Hacking (born 30 June 1971 in Oswaldtwistle, Lancashire, England), nicknamed The Hacker, is a 3 time AMA National champion professional motorcycle racer who has spent his entire career in the United States.
+Jamie Alexander Hacking (born 30 June 1971 in Oswaldtwistle, Lancashire, England), nicknamed The Hacker, is a 3 time AMA National champion British professional motorcycle racer who has spent his entire career in the United States.

 Early years

 At the age of 5, his father Brian gave him a small motorbike for Christmas, on which he learned the basics.
-At age 9 his family moved to Spartanburg, South Carolina for Brian's work.
-By age 12 he began competing in local motocross events and won a BMX bicycle championship.
+At age 9, his family moved to Spartanburg, South Carolina for Brian's work.
+By age 12, he began competing in local motocross events and won a BMX bicycle championship.
 He progressed on dirt and eventually began to receive support from Kawasaki and Honda.
-By 1994 he turned his attention to road racing and competed in some CCS events and later progressed on to the WERA series.
+By 1994, he turned his attention to road racing and competed in some CCS events and later progressed on to the WERA series.